DataScienceNigeria/dsn-ai4legal/README.md

 correct behaviour, not a degraded one: an output without sources is a failed call.

-Routing is by data class (PRD section 13.4).
 Restricted content never reaches a commercial provider; it goes to a self-hosted model or nowhere.

 ## Controls you can verify